The Best Homemade Zucchini Bread Recipe (Moist, Easy, and Foolproof)

 8

-Remove the pan from the oven and let the bread cool in the pan for 10 minutes.
-Then turn it out onto a wire rack to cool completely before slicing.
+Remove the bread from the oven and let it cool in the pan for 10 minutes before transferring it to a wire rack to cool completely before slicing.

 Equipment